celentanoad/tlc-assignment/README.md

 2. **Service (`billParser.js`)**
    - Focuses solely on parsing the bill number without handling empty input.
-   - Performs operations such as removing whitespace, standardizing the chamber, computing the bill type, and formatting the numeric suffix.
+   - Performs operations such as removing whitespace, validating the chamber and bill type, and formatting the numeric suffix.

 3. **Global Error Handling**
    - A global error handler in `index.js` catches any unexpected errors and returns a 500 error with a standard message.